dangardner/pylcdsysinfo/README.md

     sudo cp 99-lcdsysinfo.rules /etc/udev/rules.d/

 If the screen is already plugged in, unplug and plug back in again after the copy.

+pylcdsysinfo relies on the Python usb library http://pyusb.sourceforge.net/ this can be installed via pip/easy_install, Example:

+    pip install pyusb

+or through the distribution specific package install, example for Ubuntu/Debian:

+    sudo apt-get install python-usb

+**Note:** using the operating system packages is likely to install an old version.

 Help on module pylcdsysinfo: